gitthekid/Subreddit-NLP/README.md

-{
- "cells": [
-  {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "The purpose of this project is to ask the question:\n", "\n",
+The purpose of this project is to ask the question:

-    "Can we develop a machine learning model that can predict, using Natural Language Processing, what subreddit a post originated from, given two similar options: the EDM subreddit, and the HipHopHeads subreddit?
-Both subreddits are centered around contemporary music genres, and I am interested to see how effectively a model can distinguish between two subreddits this similar.\n", "\n",
+Can we develop a machine learning model that can predict, using Natural Language Processing, what subreddit a post originated from, given two similar options: the EDM subreddit, and the HipHopHeads subreddit?
+Both subreddits are centered around contemporary music genres, and I am interested to see how effectively a model can distinguish between two subreddits this similar.

-    "\n",
-    "\n",
-    "My process followed this order:\n",
-    "Scraping and Importing Data\n",
-    "Cleaning Data\n",
-    "Pre-Processing Data\n",
-    "Instantiating and Fitting Model\n",
-    "Iteratively Searching for the Most Effective Predictive Model\n", "\n",
+My process followed this order: Scraping and Importing Data Cleaning Data Pre-Processing Data Instantiating and Fitting Model Iteratively Searching for the Most Effective Predictive Model

-    "\n",
-    "\n",
-    "\n",
-    "Scraping and Importing Data\n",
-    "Using the Pushshit API, I collected the html code for two different subreddits:\n", "reddit.com/r/edm\n",
-    "reddit.com/r/hiphopheads\n",
-    "I then scraped information about 11,000 posts from each subreddit.
-Many features were scraped, but the only two relevant to this project are the Titles of reddit posts, and the body text or 'SelfText' of the reddit posts.\n", "\n",
+Scraping and Importing Data Using the Pushshit API, I collected the html code for two different subreddits: reddit.com/r/edm reddit.com/r/hiphopheads I then scraped information about 11,000 posts from each subreddit.
+Many features were scraped, but the only two relevant to this project are the Titles of reddit posts, and the body text or 'SelfText' of the reddit posts.

-    "\n",
-    "\n",
-    "Cleaning Data\n",
-    "After converting the scraped data from each subreddit into separate dataframes, I checked for null values.\n", "Finding less than 50 in each data frame, I dropped rows containing these values.\n", "I then identified any very common words in the dataframes that might cause me some problems in modeling.
+Cleaning Data After converting the scraped data from each subreddit into separate dataframes, I checked for null values.
+Finding less than 50 in each data frame, I dropped rows containing these values.
+I then identified any very common words in the dataframes that might cause me some problems in modeling.
 Primarily I came across '[removed]' and urls.
-I decided the best course of action would be to add these to stop words when count vectorizing.\n", "\n",
+I decided the best course of action would be to add these to stop words when count vectorizing.

-    "\n",
-    "\n",
-    "Pre-Processing Data\n",
-    "I added a column “from edm subreddit” to both dataframes, to identify which subreddit the information was from.\n", "1 for edm\n",
-    "0 for hiphopheads\n",
-    "I actually added a \"from hiphopheads subreddit\" to both columns at first, and by the time I realized that was unnecessary they were already in the dataframes.
-As such, I left in this useless column.\n", "\n",
+Pre-Processing Data I added a column “from edm subreddit” to both dataframes, to identify which subreddit the information was from.
+1 for edm 0 for hiphopheads I actually added a "from hiphopheads subreddit" to both columns at first, and by the time I realized that was unnecessary they were already in the dataframes.
+As such, I left in this useless column.

-    "\n",
-    "\n",
-    "\n",
-    "Fitting Model\n",
-    "The X feature of this model, or the feature I am using to predict with, is a concatenated column of a post’s Title and ‘Selftext’.\n", "The Y feature, or the feature I am trying to predict, is the column I added previously:\n", "\"from edm subreddit\"\n",
+Fitting Model The X feature of this model, or the feature I am using to predict with, is a concatenated column of a post’s Title and ‘Selftext’.
+The Y feature, or the feature I am trying to predict, is the column I added previously: "from edm subreddit"

-    "\n",
-    "\n",
-    "Count Vectorization\n",
-    "I instantiated a Count Vectorizer, a method to count the number instances of every word in my X features.\n", "The stop words I instantiated it to avoid were normal english stop words, as well as the problem words we identified earlier.
-That is: 'removed' and url words such as 'http' and 'com'.\n", "My count vectorizer function was acting up for a while, returning a dataframe with the dimension [1,2].
-So, I spent a while troubleshooting, and I realized it wouldn't work because I had put double brackets around my X_train when fitting the train test split.\n", "\n",
+Count Vectorization I instantiated a Count Vectorizer, a method to count the number instances of every word in my X features.
+The stop words I instantiated it to avoid were normal english stop words, as well as the problem words we identified earlier.
+That is: 'removed' and url words such as 'http' and 'com'.
+My count vectorizer function was acting up for a while, returning a dataframe with the dimension [1,2].
+So, I spent a while troubleshooting, and I realized it wouldn't work because I had put double brackets around my X_train when fitting the train test split.

-    "\n",
-    "Null Model\n",
-    "I next identified the null model.
+Null Model I next identified the null model.
 The classes seem to be more or less balanced, with .52 being from the edm subreddit, and .48 being from the hiphopheads subreddit.
-My model should outperform the null model.\n", "\n",
+My model should outperform the null model.

-    "\n",
-    "\n",
-    "\n",
-    "\n",
-    "\n",
-    "Iteratively Searching for the Most Effective Predictive Model\n", "I first fit a bayes model on another X_train, as I count vectorized again when instantiating the pipeline.
+Iteratively Searching for the Most Effective Predictive Model I first fit a bayes model on another X_train, as I count vectorized again when instantiating the pipeline.
 I ran a gridsearch on some hyperparameters, which I tweaked for a couple of times, and got an accuacy of 70%.
-The train score .78, and test score was .7, so there was not too much variance, and the bias of this model was medium.\n", "I decided to run a few more models to try and improve my Naive Bayes Model's score.
+The train score .78, and test score was .7, so there was not too much variance, and the bias of this model was medium.
+I decided to run a few more models to try and improve my Naive Bayes Model's score.
 Next I ran a bags model, where I gridsearched through hyperparamters, and still got a very horrible accuracy score of 0.52.
 The true positives (sensitivity) was near 100%, while the true negatives (specificity) was near 0%, which would seem to indicate a class imbalance, and the model predicting the majority class.
 However, the classes were not really that imbalanced, so I am not sure exactly what made the model go wrong.
-I adjusted hyperparameters a bit, but ended up moving onto another model after getting dismal results.\n", "The final model I ran was random forest classifier, gridsearched through hyperparameters, and iteratively tweaked them.
+I adjusted hyperparameters a bit, but ended up moving onto another model after getting dismal results.
+The final model I ran was random forest classifier, gridsearched through hyperparameters, and iteratively tweaked them.
 The model returned an accuracy of 63%, a train score of .63 and a test score of .63, indicating the model was very low variance but high bias.
-It is better than the null model, but worse than the Bayes model.\n", "\n",
+It is better than the null model, but worse than the Bayes model.

-    "\n",
-    "\n",
-    "\n",
-    "\n",
-    "Conclusions\n",
-    "My Naive Bayes model had a predictive accuracy of about 70%.
-This is statistically significant enough to say that we have created a model that can predict better than random chance, what subreddit a given post originated from.\n", "Given the highly correlated nature of the subreddits, this is not too bad.
-However, the model is still less effective than I would have liked. \n", "\n",
+Conclusions My Naive Bayes model had a predictive accuracy of about 70%.
+This is statistically significant enough to say that we have created a model that can predict better than random chance, what subreddit a given post originated from.
+Given the highly correlated nature of the subreddits, this is not too bad.
+However, the model is still less effective than I would have liked.

-    "\n",
-    "\n",
-    "Ways to Improve Model\n",
-    "To improve my model in the future I could:\n", "Lemmatize.\n",
-    "Add more words to stop words, particularly those ones that are most shared between subreddits.\n", "Run more models, in particular voting classifier.\n", "Tinker with hyperparameters.\n",
-    "Fit X_train on more features, including posting time.\n", "\n",
+Ways to Improve Model To improve my model in the future I could: Lemmatize.
+Add more words to stop words, particularly those ones that are most shared between subreddits.
+Run more models, in particular voting classifier.
+Tinker with hyperparameters.
+Fit X_train on more features, including posting time.
-    "\n",
-    "\n",
-    "\n",
-    "\n"
-   ]
-  }
- ],
- "metadata": {
-  "kernelspec": {
-   "display_name": "Python 3",
-   "language": "python",
-   "name": "python3"
-  },
-  "language_info": {
-   "codemirror_mode": {
-    "name": "ipython",
-    "version": 3
-   },
-   "file_extension": ".py",
-   "mimetype": "text/x-python",
-   "name": "python",
-   "nbconvert_exporter": "python",
-   "pygments_lexer": "ipython3",
-   "version": "3.8.5"
-  }
- },
- "nbformat": 4,
- "nbformat_minor": 4
-}